rogerdao/lettuce-wrapped-subtitle-generator/README.md

 Key options:

 - `--video-path PATH` select an existing video as input instead of downloading
-- `--bitrate 192k` audio bitrate for ffmpeg
-- `--ytdlp-option KEY=VALUE` pass additional yt-dlp overrides (repeatable)

-- `--output-dir DIR` download destination (`downloads` by default)
+- `--srt-output PATH` explicit SRT target (good to use with above if local video is not in downloads folder)
-- `--filename NAME` custom base name for download artifacts
+- `--filename NAME` custom base name for download artifacts (renames the downloaded video, audio file, subtitle file)
-- `--mp3-output PATH` explicit MP3 target
-- `--srt-output PATH` explicit SRT target

 - `--model medium.en` Whisper model (`medium`, `large`, `turbo` etc.)
 - `--translate` force Whisper translate task (English subtitles; requires multilingual model)
 - `--language en` optional language hint

+- `--mp3-output PATH` explicit MP3 target (to transcibe local mp3 audio -> for whisper to transcribe)
+- `--bitrate 192k` audio bitrate for ffmpeg (if you want to specify the bitrate, i.e keep the MP3 from a video for your own use)
+- `--output-dir DIR` download destination (`downloads` by default)

+- `--ytdlp-option KEY=VALUE` pass additional yt-dlp overrides (repeatable)

 ## Modules